Alex Boncayao Brigade

-The Alex Boncayao Brigade (abbreviated as ABB; also known as the Sparrow Unit) was the urban assassination unit of the New People's Army, the armed wing of the Communist Party of the Philippines.
+The Alex Boncayao Brigade (abbreviated as ABB; also known as the SPARU Unit) was the urban assassination unit of the New People's Army, the armed wing of the Communist Party of the Philippines.
 Organized in 1984, the unit broke away from the New People's Army as a consequence of a split in ideology during the 1990s.
 In 1997, the Alex Boncayao Brigade allied itself with the Revolutionary Proletarian Army, the armed wing of the Revolutionary Workers' Party.

 Background

 The Alex Boncayao Brigade was established in May 1984 and was named after a labor leader killed by Philippine government security forces the year before.
 The brigade became especially active after the departure of then-President Ferdinand Marcos as a consequence of the People Power Revolution, and during the term of President Corazon Aquino.

 In 1993, Filemon Lagman and several cadre of the Manila-Rizal regional committee of the Communist Party of the Philippines (CPP) broke away from the mainstream group, taking the Alex Boncayao Brigade with them.
-In a 1993 interview, Nilo Dela Cruz stated that the organization had 100 members.
+In a 1993 interview, Nilo dela Cruz stated that the organization had 100 members.
 He went on to explain that the group was striving to improve their knowledge of remote controlled explosives.
-He also mentioned that other than Leon's Red Scorpion's, the military had not been able to capture a single Brigade member.
-Alfredo de Leon had broken away from the Brigade in 1991, and 14 Red Scorpion members were killed not long after in 2002.
+He also mentioned that other than Leon's Red Scorpions, the military had not been able to capture a single Brigade member.
+Alfredo de Leon had broken away from the Brigade in 1991, and 14 Red Scorpion members were killed in 2002.

 In 1994, Lagman was arrested in Quezon City, putting a damper on the brigade's activities.
 The ABB itself, headed by Nilo dela Cruz, would eventually split from Lagman in 1997 after an internal rift.
 Lagman would later give up the armed struggle and become a labor union organizer.
 He was assassinated in 2000, allegedly by members of his former revolutionary group.

 Nilo dela Cruz, using the alias "Sergio Romero", was arrested that same year in Bulacan after crashing his car while being pursued by government intelligence agents.
-It would later be revealed that Dela Cruz had allied the ABB with the Revolutionary Proletarian Army, forming the Revolutionary Proletarian Army – Alex Boncayao Brigade.
-This was not the first time Dela Cruz had been arrested, or used an alias; in the 1970s he had been detained in the Youth Rehabilitation Center at Fort Bonifacio under the alias "Mario Saldaña".
+It would later be revealed that dela Cruz had allied the ABB with the Revolutionary Proletarian Army, forming the Revolutionary Proletarian Army – Alex Boncayao Brigade.
+This was not the first time dela Cruz had been arrested, or used an alias; in the 1970s he had been detained in the Youth Rehabilitation Center at Fort Bonifacio under the alias "Mario Saldaña".
 He had kept a low profile then and his true identity was never discovered.
-In 2003 it was reported that Dela Cruz had "shifted from terrorist activities as leader of the ABB to organizing the labor forces of the Philippines into trade unions".
+In 2003 it was reported that dela Cruz had "shifted from terrorist activities as leader of the ABB to organizing the labor forces of the Philippines into trade unions".